d99kris/nchat/README.md

 Specifies text to suffix attachment filenames in message view for downloads in progress.

+### terminal_bell_active

+Specifies whether new message shall trigger terminal bell when nchat terminal window is active.

-### terminal_bell
+### terminal_bell_inactive

-Specifies whether notifications shall trigger terminal bell.
+Specifies whether new message shall trigger terminal bell when nchat terminal window is inactive.

 ### top_enabled